SeedTactics/fms-insight/docs/client-flexibility-analysis.md

 machine maintenance records, etc.)

 Finally, the Standard OEE heatmap helps visualize how balanced the machines were loaded over the month.
-We want to see all the machines consitantly roughly the same color.
-If you see that a machine has a lighter color for a couple days, that indiciates either the machine was down or that the daily mix for that day did not have enough flexibility.
+We want to see all the machines consistently roughly the same color.
+If you see that a machine has a lighter color for a couple days, that indicates either the machine was down or that the daily mix for that day did not have enough flexibility.
 You should then consider picking a part and extending that part to run on the lightly loaded machine.
 To find such a part, you can use the part production chart below to see which part mix was run on this day